What Are The 7 Pillars Of Mindfulness?

 Trust as a fulcrum of mindfulness

-As one of the 7 pillars of mindfulness, trust refers to developing a sense of confidence, faith, and reliance on oneself, one’s abilities, and the present moment.
+As one of the 7 pillars of mindfulness, trust refers to developing a sense of confidence, faith, and reliance on yourself, your abilities, and the present moment.

-This includes trusting oneself to handle difficult thoughts and emotions, trusting the process of mindfulness practice, and trusting that positive changes can occur through consistent effort.
+This includes trusting yourself to handle difficult thoughts and emotions, trusting the process of mindfulness practice, and trusting that positive changes can occur through consistent effort.

 Examples of Trust in Mindfulness

-• Trusting one’s ability to observe and acknowledge one’s thoughts and emotions without being overwhelmed by them.
+• Trusting your ability to observe and acknowledge your thoughts and emotions without being overwhelmed by them.

 • Trusting that taking a mindful pause before reacting can lead to a more thoughtful and compassionate response.